Why Now Is The Time to Begin MSc Mindfulness & Compassion

-Competitively priced, this course is affordable, with the lower costs of education in Scotland and will be payable in instalments.
+Competitively priced, this course is affordable, with the lower costs of education in Scotland and is payable in instalments.

-This post graduate programme will be the only one in the UK providing a Mindfulness teacher training and a Compassion teacher training with an academic qualification.
+This post graduate programme is the only one in the UK providing a Mindfulness teacher training and a Compassion teacher training with an academic qualification.

 8 Week Mindful Based Living Course

 One of the requirements of this Masters Degree is to have completed an 8 week Mindfulness Based Course.
 Join our 8 week Mindfulness Based Living Course starting Mid October.
 Write to firstname.lastname@example.org for more information and to book the course.